cpun94/data-analytics-portfolio/README.md

  - [Project 1: Vancouver Housing Prices (2004-2024)](https://github.com/cpun94/data-analytics-portfolio/tree/main/Vancouver%20Housing%20Prices%20(2004-2024)#project-overview-vancouver-housing-prices-2004-2024)

 ## Projects
 This section lists and summarizes each personal project in a short, easy to digest format for readers.
-For more detailed information on each project, please visit specific project folders.
+For more detailed information on each project, please visit specific project folders under the table of contents.

 #### Project 1: Vancouver Housing Prices (2004-2024)
 • Description: Exploratory Data Analysis (EDA)